Voting Rights, Markov Chains, and Optimization by Short Bursts: Majority-Minority Districts in Louisiana

 \subsubsection{Experiments}

 We want to understand how short bursts performs in maximizing the number of majority-minority districts in Louisiana.
 Specifically, the score we assign to each districting plan is the number of districts where the voting age population is over $50\%$ black (majority BVAP districts).
-We ran 10 trials of each of the following, keeping track of the largest score seen among districting plans visited: short burst runs for burst lengths $b \in \{2,5,10,25,50,100,200 \}$; biased runs for $q \in \{ \frac{1}{4}, \frac{1}{8}, \frac{1}{16}\}$; and unbiased neutral runs.
+For each short burst length $b \in \{2,5,10,25,50,100,200 \}$, we ran ten trials, keeping track of the largest score seen among districting plans visited; for further granularity, the additional burst lengths $b \in \{6,7,8,9,11,12,13,14,15,20\}$ were then considered as well.
+For comparison, we also performed some biased and unbiased random walks that did not use the short bursts method.
+For our biased random walks, if a new proposed plan increased the score or kept the score the same, we always accepted it; if it decreased the score, we accepted it with probability $q$.
+We ten trials for each $q \in \{ \frac{1}{4}, \frac{1}{8}, \frac{1}{16}\}$, where $q = 1$ corresponds to an unbiased random walk.
+Here smaller $q$ values correspond to a heavier bias in the random walk.

 In each of these trials we used block groups as our basic geographic building blocks for districts.
 Population constraints were set so that each State House district can be at most 4.5\% away from the ideal population.
 This was the tightest population bound for which we could find a good starting plan, and is a slightly tighter bound than the level of population deviation present in Louisiana's currently enacted plan.